FrostyAceHook/stitch/readme.md

 # stitch

-Simple commandline utility to split files into smaller files and then stitch them back up.
+Simple command-line utility to split files into smaller files and then stitch them back up.

 ``` py stitch.py -h ```